 Articles found on school site are placed in the “Lost and Found” storage located in the main office.
 See one of the office staff if you need assistance locating an item.
 It is the students’ responsibility to check for lost items.
 PLEASE MARK all personal items with your child’s name.
 All unclaimed items will be periodically donated to a charitable organization.

 Students are issued books and materials needed for their studies.
 They will be responsible for all books and supplies entrusted to them.
 Children are expected to maintain these materials in good condition and return them when requested by the teacher.
 Students may be required to pay for books and supplies that are lost or damaged.

 HEALTH AND ACCIDENT PROCEDURES

-The nurse is on campus on Fridays only.
-The office staff tends to the needs of minor daily injuries only on the days she is not on site.
+The nurse is on campus one day a week.
+There is a health tech on site 2.5 days a week.
+The office staff tends to the needs of minor daily injuries only on the days they are not on site.
 Children that have a fever, undiagnosed rash, the flu, vomiting, or any type of eye discharge should not be sent to school that day or they will be sent home.
 The office staff is simply a means for first aid in the absence of the nurse and cannot diagnose a condition.
 If your child is ill, he/she should remain home until he/she is no longer contagious.

 Children may not be given any kind of non-prescription medicine at school unless he/she has a written statement from a physician.
 Parents must submit a “Physician’s Recommendation for Medication” for any pupil who must take medication prescribed by a physician during the school day on a regular basis.
 The medicine container must include 1/ name of student, 2) name of prescribing physician, 3) identification number of the prescribing container, 4) name of pharmacy, 5) the amount of medication to be taken and time(s).
 No injections may be given at school except when the registered school nurse is on campus.